Canada Humanitarian And Compassionate Application

 - The applicant may suffer family separation.

-- Situations that may emerge for the applicant in case of their refused visa application.
+- Situations that may emerge for the applicant in case their application may be denied.
+Other exceptional conditions.

 Here are some factors that will lead the applicant to not eligible for the Humanitarian and compassionate (H&C) application if the applicant:

 - You already submitted a refugee claim and it is still pending.

 - Immigration Review Board rejects admission.

 - Denied entry may only re-apply before 12 months have passed unless they have children under 18 years who have been considerably affected by the removal.